The PlayWrite Workshop: Why WE are successful

 Three-day: two sessions of 2 ½ hours each on the first two days, with a 5-hour rehearsal and performance session on the third day.

-Five-day: one 2 ½-hour session each day for the first four days, with a 5-hour rehearsal and performance session on the third day.
+Five-day: one 2 ½-hour session each day for the first four days, with a 5-hour rehearsal and performance session on the fifth day.

-Ten-day: one 2 ½-hour session each day for the first nine days, with a 5-hour rehearsal and performance session on the third day.
+Ten-day: one 2 ½-hour session each day for the first nine days, with a 5-hour rehearsal and performance session on the tenth day.

 Our work builds community